temporal-community/temporal-ai-agent/README.md

 - The tools themselves are defined in their own files in `/tools`
 - Note the mapping in `tools/__init__.py` to each tool
 - See main.py where some tool-specific logic is defined (todo, move this to the tool definition)

+## Using a local LLM instead of ChatGPT 4o
+With a small code change, the agent can use local LLMs.
+* Install [Ollama](https://ollama.com) and the [Qwen2.5 14B](https://ollama.com/library/qwen2.5) model (`ollama run qwen2.5:14b`). (note this model is about 9GB to download).
+  * Local LLM is disabled as ChatGPT 4o was better for this use case.
+To use Ollama, examine `./activities/tool_activities.py` and rename the existing functions.
+  * Note that Qwen2.5 14B is not as good as ChatGPT 4o for this use case and will perform worse at moving the conversation towards the goal.

 ## TODO
 - I should prove this out with other tool definitions outside of the event/flight search case (take advantage of my nice DSL).